trpc/trpc/www/blog/2023-01-14-typescript-performance-lessons.md

 ## How I found performance opportunities in tRPC

 There is always a tradeoff between TypeScript accuracy and compiler performance.
-Both are important concerns for other developers so we must be mindful of how we write types.
+Both are important concerns for other developers so we must be extremely conscious of how we write types.
 Will it be possible for an application to run into severe errors because a certain type is "too loose"?
 Is the performance gain worth it?

 Is there even going to be a meaningful performance gain at all?
 Great question.